-Three states approve recreational use of marijuana
+Maine recount concludes yes to recreational marijuana

 The Boston Globe wrote in support of the ballot measure, arguing, "legal marijuana is coming.
 Let's get on with it."

-Maine: Awaiting result
+Maine: Approved

-In Maine, a "yes" on Question 1 would make it legal for a person 21 or older to use marijuana.

-The state would put a 10% sales tax on the drug and allow social clubs and retail groups to sell it.
+In Maine, the "yes" on Question 1, will make it legal for a person 21 or older to use marijuana.
+The state will also put a 10% sales tax on the drug and allow social clubs and retail groups to sell it.

-Maine legalized medical use of marijuana in 1999.
-Previous attempts to legalize it for recreational purposes have been unsuccessful.
+Maine legalized medical use of marijuana in 1999, but previous attempts to legalize it for recreational purposes were unsuccessful.

-The law would allow people to use it in a nonpublic space or in a private residence and institute a sales tax, with 98% of revenue from sales taxes going to a general fund.
+The new law will allow people to use it in a nonpublic space or in a private residence and institute a sales tax, with 98% of revenue from sales taxes going to a general fund.

-Maine's governor is against the legislation, calling it "not just bad for Maine, it can be deadly."
-Supporters have raised more than $3.2 million to fight for it.
-The state's newspapers are divided on the issue.
+Maine's governor is against the legislation, saying it's "not just bad for Maine, it can be deadly."
+But supporters have raised more than $3.2 million to fight for it.

-Arizona: Awaiting result
+Arizona: Rejected

-The battle for legalization in Arizona seems close, according to polls.
+The battle for legalization in Arizona was very close, according to polls, but the proposition was ultimately rejected, with 52% of voters saying no.

 Medical marijuana has been legal in the state since 1996.

-If voters pass Proposition 205, it would be similar to other state laws up for consideration.
-People 21 or older could possess up to 1 ounce and grow up to six plants in their homes.
+The passing of Proposition 205, would have meant people 21 or older could possess up to one ounce and grow up to six plants in their homes -- similar to the other state laws that were up for consideration.

-The law would also create a Department of Marijuana Licenses and Control that would regulate, test and oversee sales.
+The law would have created a Department of Marijuana Licenses and Control that would have regulated, tested and overseen sales.

-People caught smoking it in public places would be fined, as would people who possessed more than the legal limit.
+People caught smoking it in public places would have been fined, as would have people who possessed more than the legal limit.

-A 15% sales tax would be deposited in a Marijuana Fund and distributed to the Department of Marijuana Licenses and Control and to the Department of Revenue.
-School districts and the state health department would also get a part of the money.
+A 15% sales tax was also planned to be deposited in a Marijuana Fund and distributed to the Department of Marijuana Licenses and Control and to the Department of Revenue.
+School districts and the state health department would have also received part of the money.

 Nevada: Approved